-In order to help prevent infection, some of the hair on the patient’s head may need to be shaved.
-The medical team will wash the head and body with special soap.
-They will cover the patient with sterile linen to maintain a sterile environment throughout the procedure.
+In order to help prevent infection, some of the hair on your head may need to be shaved.
+The medical team will wash your head and body with special soap.
+They will cover you with sterile linen to maintain a sterile environment throughout the procedure.

 Your neurosurgeon will make sure you understand the procedure, and answer any questions you may have.

 The neurosurgery team performs the surgery in sterile conditions in an operating room under general anaesthesia.
 The operation usually takes less than an hour.
 It involves the following steps:

 Immediately after surgery, you will go to the post-anaesthesia care unit.
 You’ll stay there for close observation for an hour or so and then go to your room.
 Most people leave the hospital within 2 to 7 days, depending on their clinical progress.

 Although this is the usual procedure when a shunt is placed, each individual may have a slightly different experience based upon their neurosurgeon, hospital, and their individual medical needs.